AlexRmlt/ethicbot-rasa/data/nlu.md

 - [](plural:unspecific_plural)Tanja could also take path B to [rescue](deed) the other group
 - She could take path B to [rescue](deed) the greater amount of people.
 - [Carla](PERSON) could also take path A [first](ORDINAL) and [rescue](deed) the [Hessians](NORP).
+- [Mark](ORG) could activate an emergency access hatch between the upper and lower sections of the ship using an emergency switch to get to the lower part with enough remaining oxygen

 ## intent:positive
 - That would be positive for him